SHNITSEL/shnitsel-tools/README.md

 `shnitsel-tools` is designed to to support the entire data lifecycle of surface hopping (SH) trajectory data upon simulation: data managment, storage, processing, visualization and interpretation.
 The tool is compatible with surface hopping data generated using the software packages [SHARC 3/4](https://sharc-md.org/), [Newton-X](https://newtonx.org/), and [PyRAI2MD](https://github.com/lopez-lab/PyRAI2MD).
-The `shnitsel` code leverages [Xarray](https://xarray.dev/) to benefit from efficient multidimensional data handling, improved metadata management, and a structure that aligns naturally with the needs of quantum chemical datasets.
+The package leverages [Xarray](https://xarray.dev/) to benefit from efficient multidimensional data handling, improved metadata management, and a structure that aligns naturally with the needs of quantum chemical datasets.

 ## Usage